quantumatic/stellar/docs/README.md

 A character literal represents a character constant, an integer value identifying a Unicode code point.
 A character literal is expressed as one or more characters enclosed in single quotes, as in `'x'` or `'\n'`.
 Within the quotes, any character may appear except newline and unescaped single quote.
 A single quoted character represents the Unicode value of the character itself, while multi-character sequences beginning with a backslash encode values in various formats.

-The simplest form represents the single character within the quotes; since Ry source text is Unicode characters encoded in UTF-8, multiple UTF-8-encoded bytes may represent a single integer value.
+The simplest form represents the single character within the quotes; since Stellar source text is Unicode characters encoded in UTF-8, multiple UTF-8-encoded bytes may represent a single integer value.
 For instance, the literal `'a'` holds a single byte representing a literal `a`, Unicode `U+0061`, value `0x61`, while `'ä'` holds two bytes (`0xc3` `0xa4`) representing a literal a-dieresis, `U+00E4`, value `0xe4`.

 Several backslash escapes allow arbitrary values to be encoded as ASCII text.
 There are four ways to represent the integer value as a numeric constant: `\x` followed by exactly two hexadecimal digits; `\u` followed by exactly four hexadecimal digits; `\U` followed by exactly eight hexadecimal digits, and a plain backslash `\` followed by exactly three octal digits.
 In each case the value of the literal is the value represented by the digits in the corresponding base.